 Seven Hills is the premier coordinator of Adult Family Care (AFC) in Massachusetts, managing over 500 caregiver arrangements.
-Adult Family Care supports adults with disabilities and seniors who are unable to live alone independently in the community.
+Adult Family Care supports seniors and individuals with disabilities who are unable to live alone independently in the community.
 Participants may live with caregivers who are family members or non-relatives.
 Person-centered support is provided by a team of professionals, coordinated through Case Managers and Registered Nurses during home visits, specialized trainings, and 24-hour supports.

 Who is eligible for Adult Family Care in Massachusetts?

 - Adults who are unable to live alone because of a medical, physical, cognitive, or mental disability